Today (September 3rd, 2014): Review of COMO Shambhala Estate, Bali’s most luxurious health retreat.

 - The hotel grounds are exceptionally stunning : you can make very nice walks down to the Ayung River gorge through the beautiful rainforest, and relax midway at the hidden jungle pools above the gorge (the view and setting will take your breath away).

-- East meets West in the holistic Ojas spa, with therapies running the gamut from Ayurveda and anti-ageing to Thai massage and stress management.
+- East meets West in the holistic Ojas spa, with therapies ranging from Ayurveda and anti-ageing to Thai massage and stress management.
 IMHO, this is the best spa in the world, so take advantage of it while you are staying here.

 - Complimentary classes and group activities are scheduled throughout the day, including Yoga, Pilates, Qi Gong, guided hikes, meditation, aqua therapy, cooking demonstrations and specialist learning seminars.

-- Food (lunch & dinners) is ridiculously good and among the best that I ever enjoyed during a hotel stay.
+- Food at the resort is ridiculously good and among the best that I ever enjoyed during a hotel stay.
 The quality of ingredients and the freshness is outstanding.
 Kudus House serves Indonesian cuisine in a 19th-century Javanese villa.
 Glow is an all-day restaurant, with an open kitchen, offering local organic dishes with a healthy bent.
 And at the Ojas spa and poolside, you can choose from a menu of snacks, sorbets and granitas.

 CONS & THINGS TO KNOW

-This is one of the grand hotels in the world and should be on your bucket list (if you can afford it).
+COMO Shambhala Estate is one of the world’s most iconic hotels and should be on your bucket list (if you can afford it).
 Your stay will be perfect and there are no real cons, just some things you need to beware of:

 - The hotel charges a high fee for a transfer to Ubud.
 It would have been wonderful though if the hotel would offer free (shuttle) transportation to Ubud to overcome its isolated location.